A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Case Study 1: FutureShorelines Project

 The Knowledge track was initialized with domain knowledge nodes, for example with the detailed methodology of modeling coastal inundation described in \citep{juhasz_beyond_2023}, project context (i.e. project proposal) and other relevant information.
 Technical knowledge nodes provided the agent with patterns for the project's core dependencies (Mapbox GL JS, ECharts, turf.js), while architectural knowledge nodes described the target modular state.
 The Behavior track was configured with accessibility compliance requirements (WCAG 2.1 Level AA) and code quality constraints (500-line file limits, modular architecture requirements).

 A central philosophy of this implementation was the "plan-first" rule, which operationalized the human-in-the-loop requirement.
-While this might appear in tension with the concept of fully "autonomous" GIS, we argue that autonomy in professional software engineering must prioritize reliable execution and safety over the complete removal of human oversight.
-Before the agent executed any implementation actions, it was mandated to generate a structured Refactoring Plan (see Supplementary Material~\ref{supplementary-refactor}).
-This plan allowed the research team to verify the architectural decisions, such as module boundaries and event-driven data flow prior to code generation.
-This checkpoint guarded against context contamination and kept the agent's actions consistent with institutional standards and the project's scientific goals.
+While this might appear in tension with the concept of fully "autonomous" GIS, we argue that autonomy in professional software engineering must prioritize reliable execution over the complete removal of oversight.
+In modern Continuous Integration/Continuous Deployment (CI/CD) environments, no developer (human or AI) pushes a 2,000+ line architectural refactoring to production without a senior architect reviewing the Pull Request.

+Before the agent executed any implementation actions, it was mandated to generate a structured Refactoring Plan.
+This checkpoint acted as a structural safety gate and a method for human intervention during this case study.
+For example, the human overseeing the execution phase rejected the agent’s initial proposed plan to refactor the files in-place (i.e. override the original codebase), forcing the agent to autonomously rethink the architecture and output the modules to a completely new, sandboxed directory to protect the legacy code.
+The agent documented this modification and made it auditable through a revised Refactoring Plan (shown in Supplementary Material~\ref{supplementary-refactor}).

+During the actual generation of the six ES6 modules, the human intervened 7 times.
+While the human authored zero lines of code, they acted as an active Quality Assurance (QA) tester (e.g. by pasting console errors back to the agent and catching a missing parcel layer) and pointing out UI regressions.
+Because the human actively guided the debugging process in this first case study to ensure the legacy system did not break, the observed reliability gains cannot be fully decoupled from human oversight.
+To isolate the framework's standalone reliability and address this exact limitation, a second, entirely autonomous experiment was conducted (Section~\ref{section-case-study-covid}).

 Figure \ref{fig:kg} shows the resulting KG substrate, illustrating how domain knowledge (geospatial concepts, coastal vulnerability) and system knowledge (validation rules, file conventions) are organized hierarchically.